In the beginning, there was the empty set

 Beyond real

-So far everything was more or less convoluted way of wrapping up empty set and sets of the empty set, and sets of sets of the empty set, etc. We build this way natural numbers, integers, rationals and reals, tuples and functions.
+So far everything was a more or less convoluted way of wrapping up the empty set and sets of the empty set, and sets of sets of the empty set, etc. We build natural numbers, integers, rationals, reals, tuples, and functions this way.
 Is everything made up of sets?
 Well, in set theory, basically yes.

-Vectors and matrices could be defined as functions from elements coordinates to the element (sets).
+Vectors and matrices could be defined as functions from elements’ coordinates to the element (sets).
 Or tuples (vectors) and tuples of tuples with matching sizes (matrices).
-Complex numbers are, well, tuples of real and imaginary part.
+Complex numbers are, well, tuples of real and imaginary parts.
 Also coordinates on a complex plane.
 Quaternions?
 Matrices.
 Algebras are sets of values with operations on these values (functions, thus also sets).
 Graphs?
-A tuples of vertices’ set and nodes’ set.
+A tuple consisting of a set of vertices and a set of nodes.

 At some point, mathematicians introduced the idea of a class - a collection of objects defined by properties objects must have.
-They did it because sets have to be constructible from bottom-up (one way or the other), which excludes e.g. ability to build the set of all sets, which might be limiting.
+They did it because sets have to be constructible from bottom-up (one way or the other), which excludes, e.g., the ability to build the set of all sets, which might be limiting.
 The class of all sets is a thing.
 Also, an example of a proper class - a class which is not a set.